singularian/mdencode/docs/mdzip_cpp.md

 These are the 7 main programs.
 There are currently 3 mdzip variants.

-- mdzip                - Creates an mdzip (mdz) binary file with a modular floor and multiple signatures.
+- mdzip                - Creates an mdzip (mdz) binary file from an input file.
-- mdunzip              - Unzips and decodes an mdzip (mdz) file to an output file.
+- mdunzip              - Unzips an mdzip (mdz) file to an output file.
 It can also display the block list.
 - mdzipnh              - Creates a light weight simplified mdzip (mdsz) binary file with a modular floor and one signature.
 - mdunzipnh            - Unzips and decodes a simple mdzip (mdsz) file.
 It can also display the block list.
 - mdzipsip40           - Creates a sip40 decrementing and incrementing key mdzip (mdz) binary file with a modular floor and multiple signatures.
 - mdunzipsip40         - Unzips and decodes an sip40 mdzip (mdz) file to an output file.
+It can also display the block list.
+- mdzipsip47           - Creates a sip47 mdzip (mdz) file with either a Siphash 40 or Siphash 48 block signature.
+- mdunzipsip47         - Unzips a sip47 mdzip (mdz) file to an output file.
 It can also display the block list.
 - mdtest               - Test modulus scan program for the C++ mdzip program.

 path: [github.com/singularian/mdencode/code/mdzip_cpp/](https://github.com/singularian/mdencode/tree/master/code/mdzip_cpp)